MatMol/asapp-fe-challenge/README.md

 ## Usage ##

-When the application loads after the npm run start, you'll see the main page where you'll be able to search any city by name, state or country or/and when youn scroll you get more results based on your search.
+When the application loads after the npm run start, you'll see the main page where you'll be able to search any city by name, state or country or/and when you scroll you get more results based on your search.

 Selecting any option will save the City to the server and also to the global state of the App, that state is the one I used to populate the Favorite page where you can specifically see a list of cities you selected.